cnichols-git/cobbler/README.md

 #
 https://ip/cobbler_web
 To trouble shoot any issues stop cobbler
+Check in var/log/cobbler/cobbler.log for errors

 systemctl stop cobblerd

 Then issue cobblerd -F

-This will run "cobblerd -F" to startup the daemon in foreground mode to confirm there aren't any other errors being generated during startup... said the google search
+This will run the daemon in foreground mode to confirm there aren't any other errors being generated during startup... said the google search